-Angel is in rehab
+Angel in rehab – Not Accepting Applications

 Sponsored by Danny and Ricki in celebration of Bernice & Norm’s 65th wedding anniversary and Norm’s 90th Birthday!

 Angel has had quite a journey over the last year in our care.
 Shortly after she arrived, we realized that she was having some issues with her back end.
 She was showing classic symptoms of bilateral hip dysplasia.
 X-rays confirmed this and it was decided that Angel would see our orthopedic surgeon.
 She had surgery completed on her left hip and went through her recovery period along with several weeks of physiotherapy before she went back to have the other side done.
 She is now recovered and walking pain-free and loves nothing more than do start and end her day with zoomies around the yard.

 She has also overcome quite a lot of fear and gained a lot of self-confidence.
 Sadly, Angel has not been treated well in her past.
 She is fearful of strangers and will require a home that can provide safety and understanding as she continues to learn that her past is far behind her.

 When Angel is settled in and feeling safe with her family, she is very affectionate and wants to be wherever you are.
 She enjoys sitting nearby while you garden or relax on the deck.
 In the house, she prefers to be in the same room with you.
 She just truly loves to be right by your side.
 Loves to be petted and LOVES when you talk to her.